juju/docs/src/en/developer-debugging.md

 # Debugging hooks

-Not everything works first time, and sometimes even when it seems to work, things don't happen quite as you expected.
+Not everything works the first time, and sometimes even when it seems to work, things don't happen quite as you expected.
 Juju provides commands to help developers debug charm code.
 There are also community written [plugins](https://github.com/juju/plugins) that can help with the debugging process.

-Juju provides two commands [`juju debug-hooks`](#the-'debug-log'-command) and [`juju debug-hooks`](#the-'debug-hooks'-command) to help developers resolve problems in their code.
+Juju provides two commands [`juju debug-log`](#the-'debug-log'-command) and [`juju debug-hooks`](#the-'debug-hooks'-command) to help developers resolve problems in their code.
 The [dhx debugging plugin](./developer-debug-dhx.html) improves the debug-hooks experience by performing some common actions